kaluza97/Weather-Application/README.md

 ## This app is working only for **Android**!
-## To get started, clone the project from our GitHub repo and install the necessary packages using
+# To get started clone the project from our GitHub repo and install the necessary packages using
 **yarn install**

 ![1](https://github.com/user-attachments/assets/0eaa107b-0835-463f-9c19-e80d771ac620)